So... What is Creatures?

 - Richard Dawkins

-All said, I love this game series, and I have been playing the original on and off for over twenty years.
+All said, I love this game series, and I have been playing the original on and off for over twenty five years.
 I will probably keep getting out the CD, blowing off the dust, and playing Creatures every so often for the foreseeable future.